mbelisaire/app-landing-page-example/README.md

 # app-landing-page-example
-Example of an phone application landing page.
+Example of a phone application landing page.